 Enter Trail #8, the Pike County Quilt Trail—-sponsored by McKinney Tax Service-Glenwood

 Welcome to the Pike County Quilt Trail.
-The volunteer coordinator of this trail is Marla Stewart.
-She painted several of the blocks herself and is grateful for all the other artists and contributors to the trail.
+The volunteer co-coordinators of the trail are Marla Stewart and Jackie Beck.
+They painted many of the blocks and are grateful for all the other artists and contributors to the trail.
 Pike County is located in the southwest quarter of the state.
 Murfreesboro is the county seat and other towns/communities include Antoine, Daisy, Delight, Glenwood, and Kirby.
 You will see a few blocks that have an Amity, AR address (which is needed to find the location by GPS) but they are actually located in the Kirby community.
 Pike County has a wealth of natural attractions as noted by Encyclopedia of Arkansas: The area around Narrows Dam is known to be one of the best spots in Arkansas to hunt deer.
 Turkeys are plentiful, also.
 In the last few years, a few sightings of black bears have been noted in the area.
 Below the dam is a Rainbow Trout fish hatchery, which is stocked by the Arkansas Game & Fish from late fall until April.
 Fly fishing has grown to be a popular sport in this area.
 Daisy State Park, a popular tourist destination, is on the north shores of the 7,000-acre Lake Greeson, about six miles west of Kirby.
 The Daisy area is noted as a good fishing area to catch black and white bass, stripers, crappie, catfish, and bluegill.
 The county has three rivers.
 The Little Missouri enters at the northwest corner of the county, flows through the rocky Ouachita Mountains.
 As it travels south, it drops 1,035 feet before it runs into Lake Greeson above Daisy.
 This makes these upper waters excellent for experienced canoeists.
 The Caddo River is also a good river for floating and paddling.
 It flows out of the Ouachita Mountains, provides good rapids to navigate all the way to Glenwood.
 The Antoine River rises in the northeast part of the county, flows generally southeast past the town of Antoine.
 It follows the county east border, finally running into the Little Missouri River.
 All of these rivers are good fishing rivers, with bluegill, trout, catfish, crappie, bass, being just a few.
 Crater of Diamonds was made a state park in 1972, and 23,000 known diamonds have been found since then.
 This is the only place in North America where one can search for diamonds and keep one’s findings.

 #8-01, Harvest Star